marbuthnott/hide_and_go_beetroot/README.md

 NICE TO HAVE
 ```
 As a game player,
+So that I can play again,
+I would like to be able to see and interact with an option to restart the game.

+As a game player,
 So that I can have a competitve game,
 I would like to see a leaderboard with players scores.

+As a game player,
+So that I can have a nice experience,
+I would like to hear some moody music while I play the game.
 ```

 ### Co-authoring